Coding-with-CodingTomato/TomatoDeck/README.md

 ## 🐞 Known Bugs
 - [x] DESKTOP: IP and PORT not showing on some devices
 - [x] DESKTOP: config.json doesn't get created if it doesn't exist (PORT)
+- [x] DESKTOP: A password has to be specified
 - [ ] DESKTOP: correct IP is not always shown
 - [ ] MOBILE: Twitch Chat has no overflow scroll
 - [ ] DESKTOP: Pictures dont get loaded on mac